`The peculiar risk lay in the possibility of

 mallows, upon the little table.
 Then he resumed his narrative.

-`As the hush of evening crept over the world and we proceeded
+`As the hush of evening crept over the world

 over the hill crest towards Wimbledon, Weena grew tired and